dryewo/cyrus/README.md

 The app can only be configured through environment variables (following [Twelve-Factor App manifesto]).
-Each component defines its own schema ([prismatic/schema]), which is used to validate and coerce the selected environment variables during component start-up:
+Each component defines its own schema ([prismatic/schema]), which is used to validate and coerce (using [squeeze]) the selected environment variables into it during component start-up:

 Having a schema like this:
 ```clj